dsbahia/music-library/README.md

 ## Acknowledgments

-This project was created during the March 2023 Command Shift Software Developer Bootcamp and i'd like to thank the following lecturers for their support and wisdom:
+This project was created during the awesome March 2023 [Command Shift Software Developer Bootcamp](https://www.commandshift.co/) and i'd like to thank the following lecturers for their support and wisdom:

 - Dragoș-Robert Neagu
 - Will Hodgkinson